 — Coldwater Creek (@CWCreekFacts) April 27, 2016

 After the uranium was processed, the remaining byproducts were stored in various sites in and around St. Louis and North St. Louis County, including at what is now the St. Louis Lambert International Airport.
-Thousands of tons of nuclear waste was illegally dumped at what is now the West Lake landfill.
+Thousands of tons of nuclear waste were illegally dumped at what is now the West Lake landfill.
 Nuclear byproduct eventually ate through countless 55-gallon drums, seeping into the soil and groundwater, and dispersing into the air for the years it remained above ground.

 In the ROD, the U.S. Army Corps of Engineers wrote that Coldwater Creek had “potential contaminants of concern” that included “radionuclides associated with the residues of ore processing.”
 Before it was dredged, the creek ran along the Western edge of the airport, and continued for approximately 19 miles through municipalities like Hazelwood, Florissant, Black Jack, and unincorporated areas of North St. Louis County before discharging into the Missouri River.